Improving the Precision of First-Principles Calculation of Parton Physics from Lattice QCD

-Since its proposal, LaMET has undergone several key developments aimed at controlling theoretical uncertainties.
+Since its proposal, LaMET has undergone key developments for systematic uncertainty control.
 These include proving multiplicative renormalizability for the nonlocal Wilson line operators defining quasi-PDFs~\cite{Ji:2017oey,Ishikawa:2017faj,Green:2017xeu}; establishing non-perturbative renormalization from regularization-independent momentum subtraction~\cite{Constantinou:2017sej,Stewart:2017tvs,Alexandrou:2017huk,Chen:2017mzz} and ratio schemes~\cite{Orginos:2017kos,Braun:2018brg,Li:2020xml,Fan:2020nzz} to the hybrid scheme~\cite{Ji:2020brr}, such as the self-renormalization approach~\cite{LatticePartonLPC:2021gpi}; introducing leading renormalon resummation (LRR)~\cite{Holligan:2023rex,Zhang:2023bxs}; and incorporating higher-order perturbative corrections~\cite{Li:2020xml,Chen:2020ody,Cheng:2024wyu,Ji:2025mvk} and resummations~\cite{Gao:2021hxl,Su:2022fiu,Ji:2023pba,Ji:2024hit}.
 The hybrid scheme ensures that all renormalized matrix elements can be perturbatively matched to the $\overline{\rm MS}$ scheme, while LRR removes ambiguities in the matching kernel, thereby eliminating the linear power correction in LaMET expansion and improving perturbative convergence.
-In addition, renormalization group and threshold resummations (RGR and TR) systematically resum the large logarithms in the matching kernel as $x\to 0$ and $x\to 1$.
+Furthermore, renormalization group and threshold resummations (RGR and TR) systematically resum the large logarithms in the matching kernel as $x\to 0$ and $x\to 1$.
 The residual power corrections can then be estimated through infinite-momentum extrapolation.
-Therefore, LaMET now enables PDF calculations with well controlled theoretical uncertainties for $x \in [x_{\rm min}, x_{\rm max}]$.
-Figure~\ref{fig:pdf} presents a calculation of the pion valence quark PDF at momentum $P^z = 1.94$ GeV using next-to-next-to-leading order (NNLO) matching with LRR, RGR, and TR~\cite{Ji:2024hit}.
-Remarkably, the lattice prediction agrees well with global fits at $0.4<x<0.6$, despite using entirely independent methods.
+Therefore, LaMET enables PDF calculations with controlled theoretical uncertainties for $x \in [x_0, 1-x_0]$ with $x_0\sim \Lambda_{\rm QCD}/P^z$.
+Figure~\ref{fig:pdf} presents a calculation of the pion valence PDF at $P^z = 1.94$ GeV using next-to-next-to-leading order (NNLO) matching with LRR, RGR, and TR~\cite{Ji:2024hit}.
+The error band reflects both statistical and scale-variation uncertainties, the latter becoming uncontrolled outside $0.2\lesssim x \lesssim 0.8$ as perturbation theory breaks down.
+Across this range, the combined uncertainties from statistics, scale variation, higher order and power corrections are estimated to be from 10\% to 20\%~\cite{Gao:2021dbh}.
+Remarkably, the lattice prediction agrees well with global fits for $0.4<x<0.6$, despite using entirely independent methods.
+The discrepancies outside this range may arise from residual lattice systematics, including discretization, unphysical quark masses, and finite-volume effects, as well as from uncertainties in the global fits of the pion valence PDF.
+Therefore, continued efforts are necessary to fully control the systematic uncertainties for a definitive comparison.